End-of-Life Issues in Pennsylvania

 Your certified elder care attorney can also advise you on the benefits of creating a trust if you have heirs who are minors or too young to manage a substantial inheritance.
 The trust can provide heirs with a regular income, with a lump sum payout when they reach a more mature age.
 Trusts can also be used to ensure the care of a loved one who is disabled.
 Irrevocable trusts are another tool that allows you to pass on possessions or other assets to heirs while eliminating some of the tax burden.

-The Law Offices of Kreisher and Gregorowicz has over four decades of experience serving the elder community in Pennsylvania.
+Kreisher Marshall & Associates, LLC has over four decades of experience serving the elder community in Pennsylvania.
 Our CELAs’ training in this specific area of the law also provides them with information about vital resources and services offered both publicly and privately to meet the needs of senior citizens.
 Call (570) 784-5211 today or stop by the office at 401 S. Market Street in Bloomsburg to schedule a consultation to discuss your needs.
 Our compassionate team understands that these can be delicate discussions, but they are important for your peace of mind and for that of your loved ones.